healing sermon outlines bible studies

 “What is God’s will concerning healing in the church?
 Is healing still relevant today?
 Is healing a part of the atonement?
 Is it God’s will to heal every time?
 Why we don’t always receive our healing?
 These are just some of the questions that come up when the topic of healing comes up.

-Historical & Biblical Example of Healing
+Historical & Biblical Examples of Healing

-• The Passover Lamb, The Exodus And Healing – Exodus 12:1-14.
+- The Passover Lamb, The Exodus and Healing – Exodus 12:1-14.

-• The Passover Lamb was for the healing of the nation of Israel.
+The Passover Lamb was for the healing of the nation of Israel.

-• God made a covenant with them saying, “I am the Lord who heals you.”
+God made a covenant with them saying, “I am the Lord who heals you.”

-This privilege is provided for by the atonement (as we shall see later in the message).
+This privilege is provided for by the atonement as we shall see later in the message.
 The prophet Isaiah prophesies concerning Christ and His work of atonement when he says, “Surely He has borne our griefs (sicknesses), and carried our sorrows (pain).”

 This was the first covenant God gave to the children of Israel after crossing the Red Sea.
 It was a covenant of healing, which is typical of our redemption as well.